ndporter/open-qualitative-research-qualcoder/episodes/01-introduction-to-qualitative-data.md

 The activity above is most effective when participants are able to debrief for about 5 minutes either with small groups of 3-5 learners or as a larger group.
 When used independently, the learner may want to write down some notes instead.

-Alternatively, this activity may be moved to after the Taguette project is created, in which case learners can import the files into their project and annotate them using linked memos.
+Alternatively, this activity may be moved to after the project is created, in which case learners can import the files into their project and annotate them using journals.

 :::